LucasGuliano/find_con_darks/README.md

 Using the last set of observed dark times, the dark files are download from JSOC using the drms module (get_dark_files.py)

 The code initially places the level1 dark files in /data/alisdair/IRIS_LEVEL1_DARKS/YYYY/MM/(simpleB or complexA; depending on OBSID) and renames the files to adhere to previous standards.
+This is the standard at SAO and is dictated by the parameter file.
+If this needs to be changed, it should be done in the parameter file.

 Next, run_dark_checks converts the level1 files to level0 darks (do_lev1to0_darks.pro) for a given month and moves them to the level0 directory.

 Then the script checks for darks significantly affected by SAAs or transient particle hits (find_contaminated_darks.pro; i.e. too many 5 sigma hot pixels for a Gaussian distribution.).

-This step runs in parallel, which requires that you add par_commands to your IDL start up via the enviromental variable IDL_PATH in .cshrc or your .idl_startup file.
+This step runs in parallel, which requires that you add par_commands to your IDL start up via the environmental variable IDL_PATH in .cshrc or your .idl_startup file.

 Next, download the temperature files for the day darks are observed plus +/- 1 day and format the output temperature file for IDL.